iancero/outbox/README.md

 Many data analysis outputs need to leave the R ecosystem shortly after they’re created.
-The goal of this package is thus to provide basic “`outbox`” functionality to the R data analysis workflow.
+The goal of this package is thus to provide basic “outbox” functionality to the R data analysis workflow.
 This is achieved with a standardized wrapper function - syntactic sugar using existing packages - that behaves the same way across common types of output and file formats.

 ## Installation

-The `outbox` package is still in early development.
+The outbox package is still in early development.
 You can install the development version of outbox from [GitHub](https://github.com/) with:

 ``` r